justinhchae/nlp-pipeline/readme.md

-# A template for creating python based pipeline / workflows
+# NLP pipeline

-This is a template I created for python-based pipelines and workflows.
+This is an NLP pipeline used for MSAI337 class at Northwestern.

 ## Instructions